-TWENTY-EIGHT AND COUNTING.
+TWENTY-EIGHT AND Counting.

 Between the founders of Stray Oak there have been twenty-eight foster failures.